sncelta/YADJSTMP/README.md

 Q: Do I have to credit you?

-A: Not necessary.
-I don't really care.
+A: Nope and I don't care.
 What I want is to make it faster for people to start making their bot without having to initialize other things.

 Q: An comment is unclear or has grammar errors!